andrewstarritt/quaternion/README.md

 ## math functions

 A number of math functions that operate on Quaternions are also provided.
-Where provided, these provide the equivilent quaternion function as the functions of the same name out of the math and/or cmath module.
+These functions provide the equivilent quaternion function as the functions of the same name out of the math and/or cmath module.

 The functions provided are: